 - M.A. | Counseling, Santa Clara University

 - Coaching Credential | The Coaches Training Institute

 Dr. Dorsay has lived and worked in Japan and worked in multicultural settings both there and in and the United States.
 He is also conversant in both Spanish and Japanese.

 Links Featuring His Work:

 Featured speaker at TEDx Conference in May 2016.
 The title of the talk is "Emotions: The Data Men Miss" and it can be viewed here:

-Podcast with communications coach, Bronwyn Saglimbeni, interviewing me about my work with high functioning adults.
+Podcast with communications coach, Bronwyn Saglimbeni, interviewing him about his work with high functioning adults.

-An interview with me on KTVU (The Bay Area's Fox affiliate TV station) after the 2015 Super Bowl can be viewed by clicking the image below:
+An interview with him on KTVU (The Bay Area's Fox affiliate TV station) after the 2015 Super Bowl can be viewed by clicking the image below: